St Patrick's Athletic F.C.: Fans

 Pats fans at the 2014 FAI Cup Final against Derry City at the Aviva Stadium.

 Pats fans in the Shed End.

 Saints fans have widely become known as some of the most active and vocal throughout the country.
 Throughout the club's history, any period of turmoil was always met with protest by the loyal saints.
-In 2001, an ultras group called the Shed End Invincibleswere set up, for four years they created huge tifo displays, choreographed chants and created Richmond Park into a fortress.
+In 2001, an ultras group called the Shed End Invincibles were set up, for four years they created huge tifo displays, choreographed chants and created Richmond Park into a fortress.
 After a period of exile, the ultras group were reignited under new leadership.
 Since then, their work has been applauded by other fans.
 Big banners, flares, and smoke screens are a common sight at St Pats matches.
 Overseas visitors are regularly found at Richmond Park on a match night, including a Norwegian Pats' supporters club.
 As well as this, the club's supporters share friendships with supporters of clubs like such as Ravenna from Italy, Sheffield United of England, and Hannover 96 of Germany.
 Fans of these clubs, along with Pats fans, regularly travel to one another's matches.
 Famous fans include former Irish manager Brian Kerr, American actor Wendell Pierce and ex-Ireland player Glenn Whelan.

+Other famous fans of the club are the members of Irish Republican ballad group The Wolfe Tones who in February 2026 collaborated with the club on a third kit reassuring their logo and lyrics from Let the People Sing, with member Brian Warfield stating at the launch that "We're here celebrating the launch of a new jersey for our local side The Saints and we're very proud to do so.
+I think it's important to support local and that's why we've done this collaboration between The Wolfe Tones and the club, I've been following St Patrick's since I was about five or six, I went to the matches with my dad, we were mad Pat's fans in Inchicore.
+Our recreation every second week was to go to the home games and some away too if they weren't too far.
+Music was always part of our lives and part of football.
+My family, including generations of my grandads and great grandads and my dad, all worked in the Inchicore Works, so we have a long history of being part of Inchicore.
+It's a wonderful area and we've always loved St Pat's, our connection with The Saints will last forever.
+Let the people sing."